niekveldhuis/Word2vec/README.md

 The GW, technically, is not a translation but a disambiguator for homonyms.
 The complete lemma is a pointer to an entry in a standard dictionary (the *Concise Dictionary of Akkadian* by N. Postgate and J. Black).
 The GW does not take into account contextual meaning.
 Thus the word muhhu[skull]N is most commonly used in the prepositional expression *ina muhhi*, lemmatized ina[in]PRP muhhu[skull]N, meaning 'upon'.

+In the present data-representation lemmas never include spaces or commas (commas and spaces in the original [ORACC](http://oracc.org) lemmatizations have been replaced by `-` and nothing, respectively).
+The regular expression for identifying tokens, therefore, is very simple:
+> `[^ ]+`

+That is: any sequence of signs that does not include a space.

 If a word cannot be lemmatized (because it is unknown or broken) it is represented in its (sign-by-sign) transliteration, followed by NA as GW and POS, for example:
 > x-ka-ti[NA]NA